This Cowboy Bean Pasta Recipe Is:

 - Corn

 - BBQ Sauce: We absolutely love this fantastic BBQ sauce that you can find on Amazon… I like this one you can get online here!
-It has a nice spiciness and isn’t too sweet – perfect for this recipe.It’s vegan, gluten free, paleo, naturally sweet – so it gets the OK for my pantry.
+It has a nice spiciness and isn’t too sweet – perfect for this recipe.
+It’s vegan, gluten free, paleo, naturally sweet – so it gets the OK for my pantry.

 - Jalapeno

-One of the BEST Pantry Staple Pasta and Beans Recipes
+A Great Pantry Pasta and Beans Recipes

 This vegetarian cowboy pasta recipe is a fantastic pantry-staple meal!
 It uses almost all ingredients you would have in your dry pantry or cupboards – most of which you probably have on hand.
 Keeping a well-stocked pantry makes it easy to come up with delicious and healthy meals using a few staples you can rotate.
-I made a list of my Top 125 Plant-Based Pantry Staples that always keep stocked.
-And you can check out all my favorite pantry staple ingredients in my Amazon shop here.
-By stocking up on healthy whole ingredients you can cook delicious recipes without a trip to the store!

 - Cook pasta according to package instructions.
 Drain and set aside.

-- Heat the olive oil in a large dutch oven over low heat.
-Add the onions and garlic and saute over low heat for 5 to 6 minutes until the vegetables begin to soften.
+- Heat the olive oil in a large Dutch oven over low heat.
+Add the onions and garlic and sauté over low heat for 5 to 6 minutes until the vegetables begin to soften.
 Add the beans, chili powder, onion powder, diced tomatoes, bell pepper, corn, vegetable stock, and barbecue sauce.
 Bring to a boil, then reduce to a simmer and cook for 30 minutes over low heat.

 - After the beans have cooked for 30 minutes and the veggies have softened, stir in the barbecue sauce and the cooked pasta.
 Test and adjust seasoning to taste.